 With this understanding and acceptance I work with my clients to generate solutions that are best suited for their needs, desires and values no matter what challenges they are facing.
 If you want to know more about me or my therapy services, Contact me to schedule a free 20 min consultation session to see if my style is the right fit for you or your family.

 Education and Training

 I earned a doctoral degree in Marriage and Family Therapy from St. Mary’s University in San Antonio, TX and a Master’s degree at the University of Houston Clear Lake in Marriage and Family Therapy.
-When I am not doing therapy or hanging out with my family, you will find me teaching and conducting research at the University of Houston- Clear Lake as an Assistant Professor.
+I also worked as an Assistant Professor at the University of Houston, Clear Lake for about 7 years before going full time into my private practice.
 Please click here for my Curriculum Vitae.

 Past Clinical Experiences

 - DePelchin Children’s Center with high risk and foster care families.